Jussie Smollett Found Guilty of Faking Hate Crime Attack

 Actor Jussie Smollett was found guilty on Thursday of filing a false police report in what prosecutors called a racist, anti-gay hate crime hoax that the star staged against himself.

-The Chicago jury convicted Smollett—an openly gay, Black actor who for nearly three years has denied accusations that he hired two brothers as assailants in the alleged attack—on five of six counts of disorderly conduct related to filing the false police report.
-He was found not guilty of one count related to telling a detective he was the victim of an aggravated battery.
+After nine hours of deliberation, the Chicago jury convicted Smollett—an openly gay, Black actor who for nearly three years has denied accusations that he hired two brothers as assailants in the alleged attack—of five of six counts of disorderly conduct related to filing a false police report in Jan.
+2019.
+He was found not guilty of one count related to telling a detective two weeks later that he was the victim of an aggravated battery.

-Jurors came back with the verdict on Thursday evening after deliberating for just over nine hours.
+Smollett, who told jurors days ago that he’d “lost my livelihood” in the wake of the attack, showed little reaction as the verdict was read, according to reporters in the room.
+He stood at the defense table with his hands folded in front of his dark suit.

+He was not taken into custody ahead of sentencing, and experts have predicted the actor will likely be put on probation and be required to do community service, although the felony charge carries a potential sentence of up to three years in prison.

 During a closing argument on Wednesday, Special Prosecutor Dan Webb said there was “overwhelming” evidence that Smollett had orchestrated plans for an attack that was meant to boost his profile.